yotam-happy/NEDforNoisyText/README.md

 Some manual steps are required to setup the data for the experiments

 - Please setup a mysql schema with the page and redirect tables from a Wikipedia dump.
-- Please place the wikipedia pages-article xml files at data/enwiki/pages-articles.xml.
+- Please place the wikipedia pages-article xml file at data/enwiki/pages-articles.xml.
 - For processing wikilinks files from umass an installationg of scala is required.

-- the wikilinks scala code seems to have problems with java-8, please make sure you have java-7 installed and jre paths direct to it.
+python libraries required for the project: keras, tensorflow, numpy, nltk, json, unicodedata, unidecode, mysql.connector, urllib, matplotlib, zipfile, ujson, pandas, urlparse, sklearn.

 For running the CoNLL test

-- Setup a CoNLL folder with the aida-conll dataset inside (CoNLL_AIDA-YAGO2-dataset.tsv) The generate this dataset refer to https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/aida/downloads/
+- Create a data/CoNLL folder and place the aida-conll dataset inside (CoNLL_AIDA-YAGO2-dataset.tsv) To generate this dataset refer to https://www.mpi-inf.mpg.de/departments/databases-and-information-systems/research/yago-naga/aida/downloads/

 Seting up the data